Today's best deals start at $8.49 for a splashproof Bluetooth speaker

 On the other hand, you're paying $300 for the phone instead of $500, and that savings seriously offsets the cost of service.
 Food for thought.
 Read the iPhone XR review.

 The all-new Nest Audio smart speaker improves on its predecessor, the Google Home, in just about every way.
 And it's competitively priced at $100.
-However, if you're thinking about buying a pair, you can get them for $180.
+If you're thinking about buying a pair, though, you can get them for $180.
 That's only a $20 savings, of course, but it's something -- and the first discount I've seen.

 Will there be single-unit discounts as we get closer to the holidays?
 Almost absolutely positively for sure yes.
 But this is here now if you want it.
 Read the Nest Audio review.

-Note: This article was first published last week.
-It has been updated with the latest versions of these deals.